stoneann/cse-584-final-project/README.md

 # cse-584-final-project

 ## benchmark-datasets-generation Folder
 Contains any files related to generating a dataset for benchmarking and evaluation in our project.
+It also contains one small sample dataset just for professor and programmer visibility.
+The program is written in python and takes the following arguments.

+Usage: generate.py [OPTIONS]

+  A program to generate a dataset

+Options: <br />
+  -ltc, --left-table-cardinality INTEGER <br />
+                                  Cardinality of Left Table <br />
+  -rtc, --right-table-cardinality INTEGER <br />
+                                  Cardinality of Right Table <br />
+  -ltm, --left-table-mapping INTEGER <br />
+                                  Number of records in left table that joins to right. <br />
+  -rtm, --right-table-mapping INTEGER <br />
+                                  Number of records in right table that joins to left. <br />
+  -rbs, --record-byte-size INTEGER <br />
+                                  Size of an individual record in bytes. <br />
+  -s, --sorted BOOLEAN  <br />
+                                  If true, dataset will be sorted by join index.
+If false, datset will be random. <br />
+  --help  <br />
+                                  Show this message and exit. <br />

 ## benchmark-datasets Folder
 Contains the actual datasets for benchmarking and evaluating our project.
 Added to gitignore due to size of files.
 Note the following naming schema: